ionic-team/capacitor/site/docs-md/guides/push-notifications-firebase.md

 At that point, you can **Review** the notification you've put together and select **Publish** to send the notification out.

-If you've setup your application correctly, you'll see an alert pop up on your home screen with the push notification you composed in Firebase!
+If you've setup your application correctly, you'll see an alert pop up on your home screen with the push notification you composed in Firebase.
+You can then tap on the notification and you should get an `alert` for the `pushActionPerformed` event, per our code above.

 ![Push Test Android](/assets/img/docs/guides/firebase-push-notifications/push-test-android.png)